 Drive to Illukkumbura; walk the Manigala Trail in the Knuckles Range.

 The next two days takes us across the famous Knuckles Mountain Range.
 We start early with a three hour drive to the start of our walk, from where we begin with an easy descent past rice paddies and through the villages of Pitawala Patana and Etanwala.
 Descending to the river we cross a small bridge and start to climb up through more farmland.
 Finally emerging at the top of an escarpment we are rewarded with great views of the surrounding countryside.
 An easy trail takes us along the top of the escarpment to Manigala Top at 1115m, the high point of today.
-We then descend all the way to the Illikumbura Forest Office.
-Some of the descent is a little steep.
-From the Forest Office it’s a 20 minute walk to our campsite by the river where we can bathe in the cool, refreshing water.
+Next we descend to the Mahalakotuwa village area which leads to the main road and then it’s a 20 minute walk to our campsite by the river where we can bathe in the cool, refreshing water.
 Today is the longest walk and is approx. 7 hours walking, 15KM, Alt gain 900m, alt loss 100mAlt. gain 240m, Alt. loss 450m (Please note – occasionally due to high water levels we use an alternative campsite.
-The alternative campsite is about 40 minutes drive from Illikumbura).
+The alternative campsite is about 40 minutes’ drive from Illikumbura).

 Walk through forests to Meemure, transfer to Orutota.